oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 #### ##subsubsubsec Path Evaluation

 Annotations MAY be embedded within their target, or specified separately, e.g. as part of a different schema, and specify a path to their target model element.
 The latter situation is referred to as *targeting* in the remainder of this section.
-In this subsection, we say that an annotation is *hosted* by its target, or if that target is another annotation, by that annotation's target, and so on.
+In this subsection, an annotation said to be *hosted* by its target, or if that target is another annotation, by that annotation's target, and so on.

 If the value of an annotation is expressed dynamically with a path expression, the path evaluation rules for this expression depend on the model element by which the annotation is hosted and the *mode* ("container", "embedded", or "targeting") in which this hosting happens.
-More precisely:
+More precisely, this subsection defines:
 - An annotation embedded within or targeting another annotation or a collection, record or property value of another annotation is hosted by the same model element as that other annotation.